PoseidonCoder/poseidoncoder/README.md

-## full-stack teen nerd and open source enthusiast.
+## full-stack teen nerd and open source enthusiast

 ***I'm currently working on*** a lot of different things.
 One of the most notable of them is Heron, a *powerful CSS preprossessor*.
 I've worked on it a lot but I still have no pull requests 😕.

-***I'm currently learning*** how to create a language server in VScode for my [CookeyLang Extension](https://github.com/PoseidonCoder/CookeyLangVScodeExtension)
+## 🥅 goals for 2021

+* contribute to more open-source projects
+* get my homework done early 😅

 ![](https://github-profile-trophy.vercel.app/?username=poseidoncoder&theme=dracula)